ai4co/rl4co/docs/_content/api/models/zoo/constructive.md

-# Model Zoo

-Models from the literature and contributions are contained in the Model Zoo.

----

 # Constructive Methods

 These can be classified into Auto-Regressive (AR) and Non-Auto-Regressive (NAR) policies.
 These constructive methods also include ad-hoc RL algorithms for constructive policies.